charityrymbai/CS_102_slide_questions/PYQ_2023_Spring/README.md

 Q4. h.
 Write a C program to print the summation of first N terms of the given series.
 Value of N will be entered by the user.<br>
 1-(1/2)+(1/3)-(1/4)+...

+Q4. c.
+Write a C program to design a calculator to perform arithmetic operation using switch case.